 That's why you must set up your metrics before starting.
 Create and align your metrics and the monitoring framework with your strategic objectives.

 Some key metrics in social media include:

 Measure only what matters to your business and ignore everything else no matter how tantalisingly high the numbers might be.

 For example, use blogging platform, a custom Facebook page, YouTube channels and so on.

 Optimize them to reflect your objectives, the content on hand and the metrics you are interested in.
 Set up a robust engagement framework that shows who responds, how, where, in what channels, how often and how soon.
 Make sure everyone involved has bought into this framework, as consistency and immediacy are essential to well-managed engagement.

 Following on from the engagement framework, develop a social media policy based on what's acceptable and what's not and prevailing company policies around confidentiality and transparency.

 If you are unsure how to begin, check out existing best practices of other companies who are established in the social media space.
-Now you would not want your audience to walk into a ghost town or into a room where the paint is still wet.
+Now you would not want your audience to walk into a ghost town or into a room where the paint was still wet.

 Social media makes it easy to publish once and disseminate rapidly across multiple channels.
-Then with the metrics establish earlier sets up the monitoring and measurement tools.
+Then with the metrics establishes earlier sets up the monitoring and measurement tools.
 It is important to get these going before you start so that you can see the before and after difference, the launch hatches are about to open, time to harness the power of your internal networks.
 Get the initial ballast by having your team propagate, publicise and promote your social media initiatives and it is lift off.

-As your initiatives gain momentum analyse its performance.
+As your initiatives gain momentum analyse the performance.
 Remember that this is an iterative process.
 Adopt any new findings into your current processes and keep improving your efforts as you navigate your way through the social media journey.